Lockyz-Media/dismondb/README.md

 - Changed relevant strings to int and long
 - Updated outdated stat averages
 -- Some hadn't been set when I updated the db to Gen 9 data

-## Documentation
-This documentation is unfinished and will be worked on more when some variables are renamed

-### Typedex
-To access the typedex simply use the `typedex(typeName)` function The typedex function has an optional version paramater if you'd like to use versions 1-3 instead